mouseroot/AppKit/README.md

 +	Appkit is a class you can extend to give your classes the singleton pattern.
 +	AppKit is an all-in-one toolkit to bootstrap your php apps
++	If your class is extended from AppKit you can add methods and variables onto the class on the fly
++	Dont like the way I have a method named? you can create a shortcut with a shoter name

 ## Useage
 +	create a class and have it extend Appkit